 Below are the three most commonly used calculations.

-This calculation takes the current price of a stock divided by last year’s corporate earnings.
+This takes the current price of a stock divided by last year’s corporate earnings.

-Let's look at a company who's stock price is $50.00 per share.
-Let's assume the company is making a profit and reported earnings of $5.00 per share.
-The P/E would be $50.00 /$5.00 or a 10 to 1 ratio.
-It means at the current price investors are willing to pay $10 for every $1 of reported earnings.
+Let's look at a company with a stock price of $50/share.
+Let's assume the company is making a profit; it reported earnings of $5/share.
+The P/E would be $50/$5, or a 10:1 ratio.
+It means that, at the current price, investors are willing to pay $10 for every $1 of reported earnings.

-The problem with relying on this calculation is the possibility that next year will be nothing like last year; corporate earnings could help me much higher, or much lower.
+The problem with relying on this calculation is the possibility that next year will be nothing like last year.
+Corporate earnings could be much higher or much lower.

 Analyst opinions and forecasts will always be changing as new information becomes available.

 This calculation is most often used to look at the value of an entire market instead of an individual stock.
-It takes the current price of the market divided by corporate earnings as averaged over the past ten years.
-This ratio is called P/E 10, and the method was developed by Professor Robert Schilling.
-It is designed to even out the inconsistencies that can come from using only one year of past or projected earnings' data.
+It takes the current price of the market; then, it's divided by corporate earnings as averaged over the past 10 years.
+This ratio is called P/E 10.
+It is designed to even out the inconsistencies that can come from using only one year of past or projected earnings data.

-Much research supports the validity of P/E 10 as an appropriate way to value a market as a whole.
-It can be useful in figuring out where things are relative to the past.
+Research supports the P/E 10 as an appropriate way to value a market as a whole.
+It can be useful in finding out where things are relative to the past.
 This data is often used to determine how "expensive" the market is.

 When running statistics on the stock market, it is often best to use all three types of P/E ratios.
 Using just one can show an incomplete picture.

 Regardless of which way you look at P/E ratios, the information is useless unless you can put it in perspective.